 If you miss pills and have had sex without a backup method of birth control, you can use emergency contraception, such as Plan B. You can use emergency contraception for up to 5 days after having had sex, but it works best if you take it right away.
 Emergency contraception is often available without a prescription but if have trouble contact your OB/GYN provider.

 How often should a woman have a menstrual cycle?

 A woman that is not currently using hormonal contraception should have a menstrual cycle at least every 3 months to decrease the lifetime risk of endometrial cancer.
 If one cycle is late or missed take a pregnancy test.
 If the pregnancy test is negative, continue to monitor for another month.
-If still no menses, call for appointment.
+If still no menses, schedule an appointment through the patient portal or by clicking here.
 It is common to have light or even absent menstrual cycles with the use of hormonal contraception.
-If pregnancy test is negative continue to use current contraceptive method.
-Make appointment for additional concerns.
+If the pregnancy test is negative continue to use the current contraceptive method.
+Make an appointment for additional concerns.